- Rijksmuseum (interior and exterior)

 - Viewing of Rembrandt's The Night Watch

-Tickets for the Rijksmuseum are not timed and are valid for the whole day, so you can go in and out as much as you like.
+Yes.
+We will purchase tickets in advance so we may enter the museum as quickly as possible.
+Tickets for the Rijksmuseum are not timed and are valid for the whole day, so you may exit and enter as many times as you like.

 Does this tour include any current temporary exhibitions?